HOPE-UIB-BIO/R-Ratepol-package/README.md

 ### OCCR R-Ratepol workshop

-For examples using other data types than fosssil pollen, see [Oeschger Centre for Climate Change Research Workshop](https://ondrejmottl.github.io/OCCR_R-Ratepol_workshop/) for workflows using geochemistry and XRF data.
+For examples using other data types than fossil pollen, see [Oeschger Centre for Climate Change Research Workshop](https://ondrejmottl.github.io/OCCR_R-Ratepol_workshop/) for workflows using geochemistry and XRF data.

 ### Build-in example